AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

   displayed donor list.
 The specified index **must be a positive whole number** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the new input values.
-* New values of the fields must satisfy the validation rules as outlined for the `adddonation` command above.
+* New values of the fields must satisfy the validation rules as outlined for the `add` command above.

 Examples:

 * `edit 1 p/91234567 e/johndoe@example.com`: Edits the 1st donor's phone number to `91234567` and email address to
   `johndoe@example.com`.
 * `edit 2 n/Betsy Crower`:Edits the name of the 2nd donor to be `Betsy Crower`.
 * `find Betsy` followed by `edit 1 p/91234567`: Edits the phone number of the 1st donor in the result of the `find`